Skip to main content

 Help ILAO open opportunities for justice

-It’s important to be careful about immigration fraud The deception of someone(s) with intent to cause damage (not including forgeries and counterfeiting). .
+It’s important to be careful about immigration fraud.
 People who are not allowed to give legal advice may try to get people to pay them to help.
-This could result in people losing a lot of money and severely harm their immigration case
+Lawyers can give legal advice.
+However, it’s still important to know whether the lawyer has gotten into trouble for fraud issues in the past.
+Working with non-attorneys, notarios, or even attorneys who have fraud issues could result in people losing a lot of money and severely harming their immigration case.
+Learn about what to consider when trying to get legal help for an immigration case.

 Lawyers and DOJ representatives can:

-• Tell you which forms are needed for your case and fill them out,
+• Tell which forms are needed for someone’s case and fill them out,

-• Advise you on which immigration category to apply for, and
+• Advise on which immigration category to apply for, and

 Most notaries in the US can: